BRIN-Q/tacit-knowledge/Qudev/safety measures/safety_instruction.md

 # 2026 Safety Training Instructions
 Created by: Adha Sukma Aji

+This document serves as preliminary reading material before the safety training session.
+Please read it carefully beforehand so the actual training can focus on practical procedures rather than explaining why touching random cables is generally a bad idea.

+Every now and then, accidents happen.
+Please follow all instructions carefully, not only to protect yourself and others, but also to protect the instruments from becoming very expensive modern art.

 ## Mandatory Safety Guide
 1. This guide restates the safety training content as direct rules.
 2. Follow these rules every time.